JupiterBroadcasting/jupiterbroadcasting.com/CONTRIBUTING.md

 > * the current Milestone defines our priorites for website launch - concentrate here first
 > * when you feel inspired about a particular ticket or feature, please propose your implementation idea/strategy for approval via  comments, which also indicates you are dedicated to solving this issue, thus avoiding duplication of effort.
 > * if you have a particular skillset, feel free to focus there.
-> I've also been attempting to specifically label "low priority" tasks, but others are so far of fairly equal importance.
-Anytime there is something clearly urgent, the "urgent" tag will be use.
+> * some tickets are specifically labeled "low priority", but others are so far of fairly equal importance.
+Anytime there is something clearly urgent, the "urgent" tag will be used.

 ### Issue assignment for work in progress
 * Note: currently non-organisation members cannot self-assign.